 The costly and humiliating series of Russian defeats in the Russo-Japanese War left the Russian Empire demoralized, added to Russians’ growing anger at the failed policies of Czar Nicholas II, and would fan the flames of political dissent that ultimately resulted in the overthrow of the government during the Russian Revolution of 1917.

 Although tensions in the region were far from over, the Russo-Japanese War did shift the balance of global power, marking the first time in modern history that an Asian nation had defeated a European one in military combat.
-It would also mark the beginning of warfare involving world powers in the Pacific region.
+It would also mark the beginning of warfare involving global powers in the Pacific region.

 “The Treaty of Portsmouth and the Russo-Japanese War, 1904–1905.”
 US Department of State.
 Office of the Historian.